fuze-ac/docs/TOKENOMICS-GOVERNANCE-COMPLIANCE-PAPERS/20-FUZE_BOARD_SURFBOARD_MIGRATION_PUBLIC.md

 Readers may confuse:

-- legacy-holder continuity with a public token sale
+- BOARD / Surfboard holder continuity with a public token sale
-- migration allocation with Community Participation Allocation
+- migration allocation with Community Access and Participation Allocation
 - migration claims with open public access
 - migration eligibility with wallet-based participation eligibility
 - a migration vault with a payout pool